nmsmith22389/kicad-footprint-generator/scripts/Inductor_SMD/readme.md

 - `manufacturer`: Name of the series
 - `datasheet`: Optional.
 URL of the datasheet.
 If you do not specify it here, then **make sure to specify it** in the CSV.
 - `csv`: Filename of metadata, see below for structure.
 Should be a path relative to the YAML file.
+- `parts`: List of parts in the series, with the same keys as the CSV files
 - `3d`: Optional.
 This section is unused in _this_ repository, but is used by the 3d generators, so you should try and fill it in.
     - `type`: Optional.
         * 1 - Rectangle body, rectangle pads on the bottom surface.
 For stronger rounded corners, set `cornerRadius` below.
         * 2 - Rectangle body, rectangle pads on the bottom surface, with visible wings on the sides

     - `bodyColor`: Optional.
 Default to `black body`.
     - `pinColor`: Optional.
 Default to `metal grey pins`
     - `padThickness`: Optional.
 Default to `0.05` mm.
     - `cornerRadius`: Optional.
 Default to 5% of the smallest side.
     - `padSpacing`: Optional.
 Defaults to `none`, which means pads are at the physical edge of the component.
 Use `edge` for edge-to-edge spacing for physical pads, or `center` if datasheet uses center-to-center dimensions.
 - `tags`: Optional.
 The word `inductor` as a tag is included already in the script.
 You should add the series name.

-## CSV input files
+## CSV input files / parts list entries
-The CSV metadata files for each series can have the data columns in any order, to allow as much flexibility in copying directly from the datasheet.
+The CSV metadata files (or entries in the `parts` list) for each series can have the data columns in any order, to allow as much flexibility in copying directly from the datasheet.

 ### Required Fields
 * `PartNumber` - Part number that will be generated.
 This could be the unique part number,